 Dashboards: Tableau includes tools to build powerful, interactive visualizations and dashboards.
 While some visualizations can be built by beginner users, most require advanced knowledge of the platform and data source.

-Speed: In side-by-side comparisons, Tableau consistently takes longer to process the same large datasets than Domo.
-When analyzing and building a simple visualization, Domo is able to process the data, build a visualization, and publish or share it in a matter of minutes while Tableau can take 15 or 20 minutes more to perform the same functions.
+Speed: When analyzing and building a simple visualization, Domo is able to process the data, build a visualization, and publish or share it in a matter of minutes while Tableau can take 15 or 20 minutes more to perform the same functions.

 Data Science: Many advanced data science tools are only available in the desktop version, including Tableau Prep Building and connections with third-party tools.
 However, many of these advanced features require training courses on the product to understand how to utilize them.

 Domo was built from the ground up for the cloud and all features work in the flexible mobile application.
-Tableau has the most robust features included in the desktop version and has a lot of cloud-based features shoe-horned into extended workflows.
-Additionally, all Tableau dashboards have to be built again to function specifically for mobile devices.
+Tableau includes robust features in the desktop version and later built the cloud version.
+All Tableau dashboards have to be created separately as mobile versions to function specifically for mobile devices, meaning you have to do double-work when building dashboards.

 Enhanced speed to insight.

-When compared side-to-side on building a basic visualization of your data, Domo performs far faster than Tableau.
 While Domo is able to process larger datasets faster and display results in a matter of seconds, it also takes far fewer clicks and steps to build simple and complex visualizations.
 Users report being able to complete analysis, build a report, and share it with stakeholders in a matter of a few minutes on Domo.
-This same process would take 20 or more minutes for an expert Tableau user on the same data set.

 Intuitive features support different user types.